telerik/xaml-docs/controls/radrichtextbox/features/spellcheck.md

 ## Custom Dictionaries

 One feature of the __SpellChecker__ in __RadRichTextBox__ is to add a word to a user-defined custom dictionary to enable domain-specific applications.
 Such dictionary should implement the __IWordCustomDictionary__ interface.
-For that purpose the __RadRichTextBox__ provides you with the __RadIsolatedStorageCustomDictionary__ class out of the box.
+For that purpose, the __RadRichTextBox__ provides you with the __RadIsolatedStorageCustomDictionary__ class out of the box.
 It allows you to persist the word list in a file located in {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %}’s Isolated Storage.

-Here is an example of a such dictionary which adds the words in the "CustomDictionary.txt" marked as a Site-scoped IsolatedSotrageFile.
+Here is an example of such dictionary which adds the words in the "CustomDictionary.txt" marked as a Site-scoped IsolatedSotrageFile.

 >The __IsolatedStorageScope__ enumeration has the following values:
 >  *  __Site__ - the dictionary defined in this scope is available for each application hosted on the same site.